This is the multi-page printable view of this section. Click here to print.

 }

-After running --tosa-to-boolean-tfhe and dumping the IR after the linalg ops are lowered to loops, we can see the secret.separator ops enclose the lowered ops, with the exception of some pure ops that are speculatively executed.
+After running --mlir-to-cggi and dumping the IR after the linalg ops are lowered to loops, we can see the secret.separator ops enclose the lowered ops, with the exception of some pure ops that are speculatively executed.

 func.func @main(%arg0: memref<1x1xi8, strided<[?, ?], offset: ?>> {secret.secret}) -> memref<1x16xi32> {